OluwafunmilayoB12/Project/README.md

 - High vulnerability rate is due to risk constituted in *Critical* and *High* level of severity.
 - Payment (150) and User-frontend teams (146) have the highest critical vulnerabilities.
 Critical vulnerabilities are widespread across the teams, not just a team.
-- **2,166 Idle servers** <5% cpu increase server count with no business value and leads to paying for unused resources.
+- **2,166 Idle servers** <5% cpu increase server count, generate no business value while costing **$5,357.11/month** in unused resource spend.
 - Legacy server dependency representing a major contributor to modernization debt and operational risk.
-- **477 zombie server** still running and incurring cost after decommission date.
+- **477 zombie server** still running post-decommission are costing **$200.37/month** in avoidable spend.

 ---

 ## RECOMMENDATIONS
-* Cloud Operation Lead should immediately terminate 477 zombie servers to reduce the cloud waste by 5-8%.
+* Cloud Operation Lead should immediately terminate 477 zombie servers, recovering **$200.37/month (~$2,404/year)** in avoidable spend.
-* CFO & Cloud Operation Lead should implement auto-shutdown and remove 2,166 idle servers.
+* CFO & Cloud Operation Lead should implement auto-shutdown and remove 2,166 idle servers, recovering **$5,357.11/month (~$64,285/year)**.
 * Platform Engineering Team should modernize the 4,556 legacy servers to lower modernization debt from 33%.
-* Security Engineering Team should prioritize fixing 2,394 Critical and High vulnerabilities to reduce the vulnerability rate below 5%.
+* Security Engineering Team should prioritize fixing 2,394 Critical and High vulnerabilities, reducing the resource-level vulnerability rate from 25% to 7.46% — a 70% reduction in exposed resources.
 * Engineering Managers (All Teams) should take responsibility for resources tagged to their team.

 ---

 ### WHY THE FIX WILL WORK

-- **Reducing vulnerability rate of 15% to <5%**
+- **Reducing vulnerability rate from 25% to 7.46%
+Fixing the 2,394 Critical and High vulnerabilities removes 70% of affected resources from the vulnerable pool, cutting the resource-level vulnerability rate by roughly two-thirds.**
 20% of Actual server = 2,739 , 90% of risk come from Critical + High vulnerability.
   Critical + High vulnerabities = 2,394(70%).